 We advocate for pilot and passenger safety by promoting regulatory change for light aircraft adoption of GPS technology to further help search and rescue missions.

-Our story and tragic journey began on June 8, 2017 when our 21-year-old son, Alex Simons, was embarking on his life-long dream of becoming a commercial pilot when he and his girlfriend Sydney Robillard went missing in their light aircraft somewhere in the interior Rocky Mountains, between Cranbrook and Kamloops, BC.
+Our story and tragic journey began on June 8, 2017 when our 21-year-old son, Alex Simons, was embarking on his life-long dream of becoming a commercial pilot when he and his girlfriend Sydney Robillard went missing in their light aircraft possibly somewhere in the Purcell Mountains between Cranbrook and Kamloops, BC.

-The percentage of accidents in which ELTs failed to activate
+The percentage of aviation accidents in which ELTs failed to activate

 The annual cost of search and rescue missions in Canada

 How and why, in this dynamic age of technology would you not be able to locate an aircraft?
 We needed answers.
-Our initial investigation of why the ELT failed led us to an astonishing history of its unreliability and we realized that there were many before us that were affected by this.
-We immediately feared that our story would continue to repeat itself and this prompted us to work with MP representatives on a Private Member’s Bill that all light aircraft have a GPS tracking system on board.
-It has been 19 months since we started this journey and there have been 3 more missing planes in Alberta and BC related to a failed ELT and countless more fatalities and injuries.
+Our initial investigation of why the ELTs failed led us to an astonishing history of its unreliability and we realized that there were many before us that were affected by this.
+We immediately feared that our story would continue to repeat itself and this prompted us to advocate with the support of MP representatives on a Motion to the Transportation Committee that all light aircraft have a GPS tracking system on board.
+It has been months 20 since we started this journey and there have been 3 more missing planes in Alberta and BC, and 1 missing helicopter in Ontario related to an absent ELT signal and countless more fatalities and injuries.

 If we had known then, what we know now, about the unreliability of the ELT, we would have adamantly insisted that Alex carry a GPS onboard with him.
 What we would give to have known.
 ELTs FAIL.